 Interested individuals can review the position description and apply here.
 The deadline to apply is June 19.
 New members are expected to start in their role by August 1.

-Fellow and resident representatives will serve as a liaison between academic pediatric fellows and residents and the BORN Steering Committee to increase awareness of BORN among academic pediatric fellows and residents and to encourage participation in BORN.
+Fellow and resident representatives will serve as a liaison between academic pediatric fellows and residents and the BORN Steering Committee to increase awareness of the network among academic pediatric fellows and residents and to encourage participation in BORN.
 These members will also serve as a point of contact for academic pediatric fellows and residents interested in collaborating with BORN on research projects.

 Responsibilities include: